ohanacode-dev/OhanaCode-IOT/ohana-radio/README.md

 ### Setting up ###

-The script uses xdotool to control volume, mpd and mpc to play a stream, python Flask to display the web interface.
+The script uses xdotool to control volume, mpd and mpc to play a stream and python Flask to display the web interface.
 Install them all.

     sudo apt install mpd mpc xdotool python3-pip pip3 install flask